nus-cs2103/website-base/admin/tools.md

 <box type="warning" seamless>

 **Use other IDEs at your own risk**, because,<br>
-a) course materials are optimized for IntelliJ, and,
+a) course materials are optimized for IntelliJ, and,<br>
 b) we won't be able to help you if you run into problems while using any other IDE.
 </box>